Nexfinity/CakeyBot-Wiki-OLD/changelist-2020.md

 * Fixed formatting issue on all Roleplay commands.
 * Fixed `!invert` Command
 * Fixed `!greyscale` Command
-* Fixed moderation commands not working on some users in large guilds
+* Fixed moderation commands not working on some users in large servers

 #### Changed